Introduction to Accommodations

 It’s no wonder the Great Smoky Mountains National Park is a top destination for travelers.
 With its 500,000 acres of mountain peaks, lush forests, and diverse wildlife nestled between Tennessee and North Carolina, it’s no wonder the park is a top destination for travelers.
+The Great Smoky Mountains National Park is one of the most-visited national parks in the US.

 But with such an expansive landscape, deciding where to stay in the Smoky Mountains can be difficult.